TexasInstruments/edgeai-tensorlab/tests/onnx_backend/docs/usage-notes.md

     ```
     - Pytest-xdist cannot live-output stdout from tests.
 As a workaround we forward stdout to stderr in conftest.py

-- PyTest timeout is a PyTest plugin which allows you to terminate a test after a timeout threshold is reached.
-This is necessary for certain tests that hang indefinitely (even with timeout handled in)

 - PyTest-html is a plugin which allows you to output a test report to a convenient html file.
 Use the `--html` option to override the log file name.
     -  In the latest version of pytest-html (4.1.1 as of writing this) the report was missing test cases where pytest-xdist workers crashed due to a fatal python error.
 Therefore we are using an old version 3.2.0